 Frances Repetto (courtesy of Shipstamps)

 According to shipstamps Frances Repetto was a wooden "mercy ship" built in Canada in 1944 and was then sold to South Africa in 1947 where she was converted to fishing and renamed "Voorbok", then in 1954 she was sold again and renamed "Frances Repetto".
-This time it was to Tristan Development Co and that's when Capt Arthur gets in the picture to his detriment.
+This time it was to Tristan Development Co and that's when Capt Arthur gets in the picture to his detriment, apparently he had taken up interest in rock lobster fishing.
 Frances Repetto continued working until 1971 when she sunk under tow off Robben Island.
 The vessel looks very much like the minesweepers built in the era.

 Frances Repetto as "Voorbok" (courtesy of Tripadvisor)